fermandino/Venmito-fermandino/README_File_Load_Analyze.md

      ![Jupyter_notebook_load_compile](https://github.com/user-attachments/assets/39e2ff5c-8a97-4152-8e81-7fd5699dec8b)

 #### **Step 2.4: Create Staging Tables for analysis**
-  1. Similar to step 2.1, open a new query window and execute the entirety of the code _venmito_creating_stg_tables_sql_scripts.sql_ located in the scripts folder
+  1. Similar to step 2.1, open a new query window and execute the entirety of the code _venmito_creating_stg_tables_sql_scripts.sql_ located in the _Scripts_ folder
      - This will create a stored procedure and execute it as well.
   2. All tables are now avaialble in the schema for analysis and reporting.
+     - stg_merged_people
+     - stg_promotions
+     - stg_transactions
+     - stg_transfers

+#### **Step 2.5: Create Transformed Tables for Visualization **
+  1. Similar to step 2.1, open a new query window and execute the entirety of the code _venmito_creating_stg_tables_sql_scripts.sql_ located in the _Scripts_ folder
+     - This will create a stored procedure and execute it as well.

+## **Data Consumption**
+  1. Now that we have created a database and structured tables in SQL Server technical users can access the data for analysis or their respective needs.
+  2. With the creation of the database we are able to export the tables in a _csv_ file format and share with non-technical users.
+Please find the csv files in the _CSV Tables_ folder.
+  3. users with access Similar to step 2.1, open a new query window and execute the entirety of the code _venmito_creating_stg_tables_sql_scripts.sql_ located in the _Scripts_ folder
+     - This will create a stored procedure and execute it as well.

 ## **Future Enhancements**
 - **(Need to update wording)** Adding transfers.csv file to the importing all codes
+- Creating a connection to a visualization tool (like Tableau) for reporting graphs and additional insights for business and technical users.
 - **(Need to update wording)** Create a Stored Procedure to create all SQL tables from 1 action
 - **(Need to update wording)** Update Database Schema by implementing rules in the ingestion and validation of records (Primary Keys, Nullable Columns, etc)
 - Automate the pipeline by using orchestration tools like Airflow.